 Benefits are given below:

-- They help in providing a systematic asset management framework for investment of funds.
+- They help provide a systematic asset management framework for the investment of funds.

-- They help in providing their clients with effective investment strategy and thus growth of their funds and finances.
+- They help provide their clients with effective investment strategies and, thus growth of their funds and finances.

-- They provide their clients with a diverse choice of investment with reduced associated risk.
+- They provide their clients with a diverse investment choice with reduced associated risk.

-- They have access to a large pool of funds leading to the achievement of economies of scale.
+- They have access to a large pool of funds leading to economies of scale.

 Disadvantages are given below:

-- Most of the time Asset Management Company cater only to the needs of high net worth or wealthy customers, so in reality, it doesn’t help the individual investors with limited means.
+- Most of the time, Asset Management Company caters only to the needs of high net worth or wealthy customers, so it doesn’t help individual investors with limited means.

-- If they are not able to manage the funds properly and mitigate the risk associated with the securities, clients will have to bear the loss.
+- Clients will have to bear the loss if they cannot manage the funds properly and mitigate the risk associated with the securities.

-Asset Management company is an important part of the investment banking system.
-They play an integral role in collecting funds from investors and investing pool of funds in the diverse portfolio according to the need and requirements of their clients.
-They help individual investors to take the benefit of investment in high–value securities with minimum investment amount restriction and with mitigation of the risk associated with the securities.
+An Asset Management company is an essential part of the investment banking system.
+They play an integral role in collecting funds from investors and investing a pool of funds in diverse portfolios according to the need and requirements of their clients.
+They help individual investors benefit from investment in high-value securities with minimum investment amount restriction and mitigation of the risk associated with the securities.

 This is a guide to the Asset Management Company.
-Here we also discuss the introduction and function of asset management company along with benefits and disadvantages.
+Here we also discuss the introduction and function of an asset management company with its benefits and disadvantages.
 You may also have a look at the following articles to learn more –